 Arlene has lived in Los Angeles all her life.
-Her travels to almost every continent have brought her up close with people in greatest need of basics like clean water, which is why she's so pleased to be involved with Wells Bring Hope and the important work of raising up communities in the neediest place in the world.
+Her travels to almost every continent have brought her up close with people in greatest need of basics like clean water, which is why she's so pleased to be involved with Wells Bring Hope.